UIUC-iSchool-DataViz/is445AOG_fall2020/week01/installation_instructions.md

 ## 2. Create an Anaconda Environment

 Now we will make a "stand-alone" envirnoment to do our data-viz stuff in.
 This is useful to make sure we install packages in a way that will not cause bad interactions.

+Here is a ~2 minute movie of how this process looks on my Mac (it may take longer on your machine!)

+<iframe width="560" height="315" src="https://www.youtube.com/embed/fEO9KEHCkwI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 2.1 Conda environment
  1. On a Mac search for the "Terminal" prompt/on Windows search for the Anaconda prompt (NOT the navigator)